blueridgeboost/blueridgeboost.github.io/src/content/tutor/math/algebra2.md

 ## Algebra 2 for Advanced Students

 Our instructors are qualified teachers with tutoring experience in middle school math, including algebra and geometry.
-We use a variety of texts and materials, including the *Art of Problem Solving* curriculum, *Big Ideas Math* textbooks, *All Things Algebra*, and *Flamingo Math*.
+We use a variety of texts and materials, including the *Art of Problem Solving*&reg; curriculum, *Big Ideas Math*&reg; textbooks, *All Things Algebra*&reg;, and *Flamingo Math*&reg;.

 Students learn by solving challenging problems for a deeper understanding of the subject.